geotekne-argentina/osm-geoserver-postgis/README.md

 With the scripts that are included in the folder we have simplified the steps to deploy a solution that includes a Geoserver instance publishing the OSM layers (stored in a Postgis), using WMS service.

-This simplification will work fine when deployment is done on the same host (on which the docker-compose that initializes the system will be executed).
-If you have to deploy on more than one host, you have to consider some technical aspects (basically, the same as moving from docker-compose to swarm or kubernetes, so you will have to adapt it).
+This simplification will work fine when deployment is done on the same host (on which the docker compose that initializes the system will be executed).
+If you have to deploy on more than one host, you have to consider some technical aspects (basically, the same as moving from docker compose to swarm or kubernetes, so you will have to adapt it).

 The idea is to keep the use case simple (below is the diagram of containers and volumes to create).

 **Preconditions:**

+Note: you can check preconditions executing script **check-preconditions.sh**

-1. Install [git](https://github.com/git-guides/install-git), [docker](https://docs.docker.com/engine/install/ubuntu/) y [docker-compose](https://docs.docker.com/compose/install/) on the host machine.
+1. Install [git](https://github.com/git-guides/install-git), [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker compose (V2)](https://docs.docker.com/compose/install/) on the host machine.

 2. Download the repository of this project.